jhardenberg/rbsolve/README.md

 The file `config.h` contains options which define the physical structure of the model.

 * `ONLY2D`:  If you want a 2D problem.
 This option reduces the 3D domain to a 2D using x and y directions.
 Remember to set also `kzmax=1` in `param.h`
 * `TEMPERATURE`: if defined, a convective problem is solved (RB).
 Else the Navier-Stokes equations are solved.

-* `FINGER, SALINITY`: to run a salt fingering experiment.
+* `FINGER, SALINITY`: to run a salt fingering experiment. `SALINITY` adds the second scalar, `FINGER` chooses a particular scaling of the equations.

-* `FREE_SLIP_TOP`etc. :  Choose _free slip_ or _no slip_ separately for top and bottom boundaries (no slip is default mode).
+* `FREE_SLIP_TOP` etc. :  Choose _free slip_ velocity  conditions for top or bottom boundaries (no slip is default mode).

-* `FLUXT_BOTTOM` etc. : used to define fixed flux boundary conditions.
+* `FLUXT_BOTTOM` etc. : used to define fixed flux thermal boundary conditions.
+* `FLUXS_BOTTOM` etc. : used to define fixed flux haline boundary conditions.
+* `NOFLUX_TOP` etc.: alternative to set adiabatic boundaries.
+Equivalent to `FLUXT_TOP 0.d0` (bast spares one line of code).
+* `TEMPERATURE_BOTTOM` etc.: Dirichlet thermal BCs for top and bottom.

-* `TEMPERATURE_BOTTOM`etc: Dirichlet BCs for top and bottom.
+* `SCALAR_BOTTOM` etc.: Dirichlet haline BCs for top and bottom.
+* `PATTERNT_BOTTOM` etc.: Non-homogeneous Dirichlet BC.
+Requires files `temperature_bottom.dat` and/or `temperature_top.dat`.
 * `PRESSURE_GRADIENT`: defines a mean pressure gradient (useful for NS experiments)

-At the bottom of config.h notice the following definitions (for Rayleigh-Benard problem):
+At the bottom of config.h notice the following definitions (for the Rayleigh-Benard problem):

     #define VDIFF (Pr)
     #define BUOYT (Ra*Pr)
     #define TDIFF (1.d0)

-which imply that the problem is solved using the normalization where in the equations: Pr is in front of the Laplacian in the momentum equation, Ra*Pr is in front of the buoyancy term and thermal diffusivity is 1.
-That is, the equations are non-dimensionalized respect to te diffusive time scale.
+which imply that the problem is solved using the normalization where in the equations: `Pr` is in front of the Laplacian in the momentum equation, `Ra*Pr` is in front of the buoyancy term and thermal diffusivity is 1.
+That is, the equations are non-dimensionalized respect to the diffusive time scale.
+Other scalings (such as `PRANDTL` or `FINGER`) are possible.

 ### param.h ###

 The file `param.h` is used to select the resolution of the model.
+The model uses statically allocated arrays, so resolution has to be chosen at compile time.

 * _Spatial resolution_

-To set the spatial resolution, uncomment a triple of Nx, Nz (the horizontal resolution) and Ny (the vertical resolution).
+To set the spatial resolution, uncomment a triplet of Nx, Nz (the horizontal resolution) and Ny (the vertical resolution).
 The code follows an engineering convention by which the vertical is y.

 * _Spectral resolution_